ClusterLabs/PAF/Quick_Start-Debian-8.md

 ```

 For more information about this configuration file, see the `corosync.conf`
 manual page.
+Make sure this file is strictly the same on each node.

-We can now start and Pacemaker:
+We can now start Pacemaker on every node of the cluster:

 ```
 systemctl start pacemaker.service